 While a desktop migration project is a good time to transform your end-user experience, time is now against you.
 Microsoft has revealed the pricing for extended Windows 7 patches.
 If you are a Pro customer, the price is pretty steep.
-If you an Enterprise customer it’s still nothing to scoff at.
+If you are an Enterprise customer it’s still nothing to scoff at.
 If you haven’t started your migration work yet, you may not be able to complete 100% of the work before Windows 7 End of Life in January 2020 but even getting to 80% will lower the cost to your organization significantly next year and in the future.

 Time and resources are always the biggest constraints.
 You obviously have limited time with the Windows 7 EoL just months away.
 If you do not have a large team to complete the project, you’ll also have limited resources meaning a full desktop transformation may not be possible at this time.
 Your minimal viable product may not feature transformative tech like a modern profile management solution, standardization on 64-bit across the entire company, significant security, modern application delivery, hardening, etc.

-There are still some quick wins and various steps in this Windows 10 migration checklist that will set yourself up for transformation down the road.
+There are still some quick wins and various steps in this Windows 10 migration checklist that will set you up for transformation down the road.